MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 ### Handling stylistic preferences discussions

 Defer stylistic discussions for after the mob session.
 It's easy for a mob to loose momentum when discussing stylistic preferences on code (trying to resolve what particular syntax you use for branching logic is not going to be solved in any short time).
-If you can't get full agreement on specific stylistic preferences within a short amount of time (2 minutes), rather defer the discussion for later and go with what the majority of the mob want's to do.
+If you can't get full agreement on specific stylistic preferences within a short amount of time - say 2 minutes - rather defer the discussion for later and go with what the majority of the mob want's to do.

 > It is useful to get agreement before a mob starts that when there are differences of opinion, we will go with the mob majority vote.